aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

 </details>

 :::note[No superuser permissions?
 Install `aiven_extras`.]
-If you don\'t have superuser permissions, but you still want to use the continuous migration, you can install the `aiven_extras` extension on the source database using the following command:
+If you don't have superuser permissions, but you still want to use the continuous migration, you can install the `aiven_extras` extension on the source database using the following command: